rosera/flutter_workshop/dart/lab07/README.md

 }
 ```

-# Assign a variable from a Map
+# Validate Key in a Map

 Dart uses Map to represent an object with keys and values.